Gunman kills 19 children, 2 adults in Texas school rampage

 “As a nation we have to ask, when in God’s name are we going to stand up to the gun lobby?
 When in God’s name are we going to do what has to be done?”
 Biden asked.
 “Why are we willing to live with this carnage?"

-It was not immediately clear how many people in all were wounded, but Uvalde Police Chief Pete Arredondo said there were “several injuries.”
+It was not immediately clear how many people in all were wounded, but the school district’s police chief, Pete Arredondo, said there were “several injuries.”

+The attack on the school began about 11:30 a.m.
+The gunman had already shot his grandmother, according to Olivarez of the Department of Public Safety.
+After fleeing that scene, he crashed his car at the school and made his way inside.

+Olivarez said that when local and state officers responded they heard gunshots — and were shot at themselves.

 Staff members in scrubs and devastated victims’ relatives could be seen weeping as they walked out of Uvalde Memorial Hospital, which said 13 children were taken there.
 Another hospital reported a 66-year-old woman was in critical condition.